Mte90/drf-stripe-subscription/README.md

 The `USER_CREATE_DEFAULTS_ATTRIBUTE_MAP` maps the name of Django User attribute to name of corresponding Stripe Customer attribute, and is used during the automated Django User instance creation.

-The `DJANGO_USER_MODEL` is optional in case you are not using Django's default user model (nor the model you may have configured using Django's `AUTH_USER_MODEL`) for your users you wish to associate with Stripe customers.
+The `DJANGO_USER_MODEL` is optional in case you are not using Django's default user model (nor the model you may have configured using Django's `AUTH_USER_MODEL`) for your users you wish to assoc[...]
 In this case specify the model you wish to use using a dotted pair - the label of the Django app (which must be in your INSTALLED_APPS), and the name of the Django model that you wish to use.
 For example:
 ```python